ShihPingLin/NTHUEE_10802EE_398000_Algorithms/README.md

   Given two similar text files, t1a.txt and t1b.txt, one can use three editing commands: change line, insert line and delete line to transform one to another.
 In this homework, I will write a C program that takes two files as its input and output a series of commands to perform such transformation.
 Besides, the number of transformation commands should be as small as possible.

 - ./hw12\
-  In this homework, I will write a C program to solve the Travelling Salesperson Problem (TSP) via Branch and Bound.
+  In this homework, I will write a C program to solve the Travelling Salesperson Problem (TSP) via Branch and Bound method.